Khrisefzm/FreeCodeCamp-Cat_photo_app/README.md

 # FreeCodeCamp-Cat_photo_app
-This is a project of a very basic cat photo app using HTML5
+This is a project of a very basic cat photo app using HTML5 and CSS